1 Overview

 5.10 If

 The If command pops three values off the stack: x, y and z.
 The third value popped (z, in this case) must always be a boolean.
-If z is , executing the If command will Push y back onto the stack, and if z is , executing the If will Push x back onto the stack.
+If z is

-• the stack is empty, push onto the stack
+the stack is empty, push

-• there are less than 3 values on the stack, in which case all elements popped must be pushed
+there are less than 3 values on the stack, in which case all elements popped must be pushed

-back before pushing onto the stack.
-For example:
+back before pushing

 Common Questions

-(a) What values can ‘If’ take?
+(a) What values can If take?

 1)